 Mission and vision statements will be recommended with these defined priorities in mind.
-Existing and ongoing planning efforts including AMHOB and existing long range transportation plans (LRTPs) have proposed priorities, strategies, vision, and mission statements that will be referenced in the development of the LRP.
-Existing statements will be used as a baseline upon which to build future iterations.
+AMHOB and existing and ongoing DOT&PF planning efforts have proposed priorities, strategies, vision, and mission statements that will be referenced in the development of the LRP.
+These will inform future planning efforts.